Refined symmetry-resolved Page curve and charged black holes: A qubit model for charged black hole evaporation

-As the typical pattern of evaporation, we consider the system has a total charge of $Q=4$, which is assumed to simulate a black hole with a small ratio of the charge-to-mass.
-This configuration with $(N=20,Q=4)$ may fall into the ``mass dissipation zone" as described in (iii).
-In this case we stipulate that the system does not release any charge until it shrinks to its half size, namely the half number of the total qubits.
+As a typical pattern of evaporation, we consider the system to have a total charge of $Q=4$, which is aimed to simulate a black hole with an initially small ratio of the charge-to-mass.
+In the configuration with ($N=20$, $Q=4$), at the early stage of evaporation, subsystem $B$ may fall into the “mass dissipation zone” due to $Q_B\ll N_B$.
+In this case, as a toy model, we stipulate that the subsystem $B$ does not release any charge until it shrinks to its half size, namely the half number of the total qubits.
 This condition implies that when $N_A$ is less than or equal to half of the total particles ($\frac{N}{2}$), the Hilbert space of radiation is $\mathcal{H}_A(q_i=0)$, and correspondingly $d(\mathcal{H_A}(q_i=0))=\binom{N_A}{\frac{N_A}{2}}$.
-On the other hand, the Hilbert space of black hole is $\mathcal{H}_B(Q-q_i=4)$, and correspondingly $d(\mathcal{H_B}(Q-q_i=4))=\binom{N-N_A}{\frac{N-N_A+Q}{2}}$.
-After Page time, namely $N_A\ge \frac{N}{2}$, we require the charge to evaporate uniformly from the black hole, therefore the corresponding Hilbert space for radiation is $\mathcal{H_A}(q_i=\frac{Q}{(\frac{N}{2})}(N_A-\frac{N}{2}))$ with $N_A$ from $N/2$ to $N$.
+On the other hand, the Hilbert space of the black hole is $\mathcal{H}_B(Q-q_i=4)$, and correspondingly $d(\mathcal{H_B}(Q-q_i=4))=\binom{N-N_A}{\frac{N-N_A+Q}{2}}$.
+After half of the black hole has evaporated, namely $N_A\ge \frac{N}{2}$, we consider the subsystem $B$ has entered the “charge dissipation zone” since $Q_B/N_B$ is large enough.
+For a qualitative description, we could require the charge to evaporate uniformly from the black hole afterward, therefore, the corresponding Hilbert space for radiation is $\mathcal{H_A}(q_i=\frac{Q}{(\frac{N}{2})}(N_A-\frac{N}{2}))$ with $N_A$ from $N/2$ to $N$.
 We remark that for a finite $N$, a technical problem may arise when $N_A$ jumps to $N$ with integer steps.
 Since for some $N_A$, the corresponding $q_i=\frac{Q}{(\frac{N}{2})}(N_A-\frac{N}{2})$ possibly is not an integer, then we have to skip this step or demand its integer part as $q_i$.
 When plotting the figure to illustrate the evolution of entanglement entropy with small $N$, it may cause visible imprecision.
-But we stress that such imprecision do not appear any more in the thermodynamic limit, which requires $N_{th},Q_{th}\rightarrow \infty$, but keeping the radio $\frac{Q_{th}}{N_{th}}=\frac{Q}{N}=\frac{4}{20}$.
+But we stress that such imprecision does not appear anymore in the thermodynamic limit, which requires $N_{th},Q_{th}\rightarrow \infty$, but keeping the radio $\frac{Q_{th}}{N_{th}}=\frac{Q}{N}=\frac{4}{20}$.
 We can just follow the calculations as above mentioned and then properly normalize the results.